frederic-perez/AmE-dictionary/data/idioms.md

 __chase away__
 __chase down__
 __chase the clouds away__
+__chase the dragon__ :dart: To smoke a controlled substance, often heroin. _I can’t chase the dragon anymore—I’m trying to get away from that stuff._
 __chatterbox__ _informal_
 __cheap out__ To choose a less expensive option or course of action in order to reduce cost, especially at the expense of quality or reliability. _A: “We’ve had to have so many repairs done to the house over the last year.”
 B: “Well, that’s what you get for cheaping out on building materials.”_
 __cheat on (someone or something)__